Debut author and air force veteran, Gaylan Wright, introduces us to his memoir, “Slave to the Dream: Forever in Pursuit”:

 I appreciated the author’s candid confession that he made a lot of mistakes, we all do.
 He demonstrated growth as he sought to improve himself as a human being and a man.

 I award “Slave to the Dream” a score of 3.3 stars.
-The score would have been a lot higher except for a large handful of spelling errors I found in the book.

 You can buy this book: